mergma/PadiMart_dev/SETUP_INSTRUCTIONS.md

 - [ ] Homepage loads at `http://localhost/padi/`
 - [ ] Can see products on homepage
 - [ ] Can access login page
-- [ ] Can login with default credentials
+- [ ] Can login with admin credentials (admin/admin123)
-- [ ] Can access admin panel after login
+- [ ] Admin can access admin panel
 - [ ] Can add/edit/delete products in admin panel
 - [ ] Can add/edit/delete categories in admin panel
-- [ ] Can register new admin account
+- [ ] Can register new user account
+- [ ] Regular users can login but cannot access admin panel
 - [ ] Can logout successfully

 ---